 It has more vitamin A than that of pumpkin.
 At 10630 IU per 100 g, it is perhaps the single vegetable source in the Cucurbitaceae family with the highest levels of vitamin-A, constituting about 354% of RDA.
 Vitamin A is a powerful natural anti-oxidant and is required by the body for maintaining the integrity of skin and mucus.
 It is also an essential vitamin for optimum eye-sight.
 Research studies suggest that natural foods rich in vitamin A, help the body protected against lung and oral cavity cancers.

-Butternut squash seeds are a good source of dietary fiber and mono-unsaturated fatty acids that benefit for heart health.
+Butternut squash seeds are a good source of dietary fiber and mono-unsaturated fatty acids that benefits heart health.
 In addition, they are rich in protein, minerals, and numerous health-benefiting vitamins.
-The seeds are an excellent source of health promoting amino acid, tryptophan.
+The seeds are an excellent source of health-promoting amino acid, tryptophan.
 Tryptophan converts to health benefiting GABA neurochemical in the human brain.
 Source: Nutrition and You.

 In today’s post, we are highlighting 22 amazingly delicious butternut squash recipes.

 Did you know that you can also grill butternut squash?
 Yep!
 It’s true 🙂

 Looking for more great ideas?

 - 13 Health Benefits of Pumpkin According to Science (+8 Pumpkin Recipes) by Jens Reviews